dxos/dxos/packages/apps/plugins/plugin-native/README.md

 # @braneframe/plugin-native

-Composer plugin that runs when on a native device.
+Composer plugin that runs when being used by the Socket Supply Co. runtime on a native device.

 ## DXOS Resources